 Like most plants, flowers transpire water vapor through the stomata on their leaves.
 This creates a pulling force, known as the xylem pull, which causes water to travel up from the soil, through the roots, and throughout the plant, distributing nutrients where necessary.

-When relative humidity is high, meaning the air is saturated with water vapor, or close to saturation, flowers won’t be able to transpire.
-When transpiration stops, nutrients stop flowing, and the flowers’ development slows down, or even stops completely.
+When relative humidity is high, meaning the air is saturated with water vapor or close to saturation, flowers won’t be able to transpire.
+When transpiration stops, nutrients stop flowing, and the flowers’ development slows down or even stops altogether.
 Needless to say, this results in smaller, less healthy, and less beautiful flowers.

 Greenhouse humidity leads to flower diseases

-Humidity’s impact on flowers isn’t limited to their metabolism though.
-It also causes problems that flower growers know all too well – mildews and diseases.
+Humidity’s impact on flowers isn’t limited to their metabolism, though.
+It also causes a problem flower growers know all too well – mildews and diseases.
 Some of the most common and destructive flower diseases, such as powdery mildew and botrytis, require high humidity to break out.